matrix-org/matrix-spec/content/client-server-api/modules/end_to_end_encryption.md

 `m.room_key` events sent by other devices in order to decrypt their messages.

+When a client receives a Megolm session, the client MUST ensure that the session was received via a channel that ensures authenticity of the messages.
+Practically speaking, this means that Megolm sessions must be received via Olm.

-When a client is updating a Megolm session (room key) in its store, the client MUST ensure:
+When a client is updating a Megolm session in its store, the client MUST ensure:

 * that the updated session data comes from a trusted source.
 * that the new session key has a lower message index than the existing session key.